folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 **Our goal in this process is to fit a curve onto the star’s continuum in every order.
 From there we can normalize the continuum.
 This creates a ‘common line’ (a flat horizontal line at 1) about which we can consistently measure the properties of spectral lines.**

 Now let’s use the normalization GUI on our data.
 The main file for executing the normalization is `normPlot2.py`.
-This normalization code utilizes the text format spectra that would have been produced in the first steps ( it was built around LibreESPRIT reduced data).
-On the backend it runs off of `fittingFuncs2.py` (has functions for the normalization), and `guiMainWin2.py` and `guiControls2.py` (functions for the UI).
+This normalization code utilizes the text format spectra that would have been produced in the first steps (it was built around LibreESPRIT reduced data).
+On the backend, it runs off of `fittingFuncs2.py` (has functions for the normalization), and `guiMainWin2.py` and `guiControls2.py` (functions for the UI).
 You can run the code in the command line by

 ```normplot <observation_file.s>```